A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Experimental Settings

 \subsection{Probing network}

-Following the classifier designed in~ \cite{wang17g_Interspeech,raj19asru}, we utilise a simple classification network, i.e., a multilayer perceptron (MLP), as the probing model.
+Following the classifier designed in~ \cite{wang17g_Interspeech,raj19asru}, a simple classification network, i.e., a multilayer perceptron (MLP), is utilised as the probing model.
 The MLP has a single hidden layer with $500$ nodes followed by a ReLU activation.
-The input size of the MLP is the number of hidden states of speech SSL representations, as the representations are averaged along the frames before feeding into the MLP.
+The input size of the MLP corresponds to the number of hidden states in the speech SSL representations, as these representations are frame-averaged before being fed into the MLP.